royvincentojo/royvincentojo/README.md

+## 🚀 About Me
+I am Roy Vincent Ojo, with a flair for coding and database management skills.
+I thrive on tackling complex problems and crafting elegant solutions.
+My journey in tech has started when I took the BS Information Technology program.
+--

 | Grade Level | Institution | Date |
 | :--- | :--- | :--- |
 |🎓 College | New Era University Bachelor of Science in Computer Science | [2025] - [Present or End Year] |